Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Every Proton Pass plan includes unlimited email aliases.
 Teams can create a unique address per service, reducing phishing exposure and keeping primary business inboxes clean.
 1Password does not offer built-in email aliasing — it requires a third-party service like Fastmail.

-Built-in 2FA authenticator on every plan
+Built-in 2FA authenticator on every paid plan

-Proton Pass includes a 2FA authenticator with autofill on every tier, including the $1.99 Essentials plan.
+Proton Pass includes a 2FA authenticator with autofill on every paid business tier, including the $1.99 Essentials plan.
 This removes the need for a separate authenticator app for most team members — a practical onboarding advantage when rolling out to non-technical staff.

 Proton ecosystem integration